CipherVision/InstructionalProgramming/_posts/2022-01-07-airplane-task-scheduling.md

 1. Navigate to your [account settings](https://airtable.com/account).
 2. Click **Generate API Key**.
 3. Save this API key for use in our script.

+ You'll want to make sure the schema of the table matches that of the database you're retrieving from — this is considered an essential step so we can seamlessly push the data.

 Let's add the main logic to our script (comments included):